PatrickMennig/React-Boilerplate-Isomorphic-App/README.md

 ### Installing

-To actually use this boilerplate check it out, open your terminal and navigate to the root folder of the project.
+To actually use this boilerplate check it out (or fork it on github), open your terminal and navigate to the root folder of the project.
 Run the following command:

 ```